 - Navigate to Usage > Monitoring Points.

-- Click ‘configure’ next to any monitoring point.
+- Click to add any additional local subnets.

 - Click Apply before selecting any other configuration option (e.g., Alert Profiles).

 - To start Usage monitoring, see Start Usage Monitoring.